Last updated on April 10th, 2022 at 11:02 pm

-Welcome to the next generation of the Safer Baby Skin Care Cheat Sheet!
-As we’ve grown and learned, we have become more aware of other ingredients, aside from parabens and phthalates, we wish to avoid.
+Welcome to the Safer Baby Skin Care Cheat Sheet!
+As I’ve grown and learned, I have become more aware of other ingredients, aside from parabens and phthalates, we hope to avoid.
 We also realize that there are different trains of thought (how many chemicals you’ll tolerate) and budgets to consider so we decided to simplify this list and split it up.
 For more detailed information on why we avoid certain ingredients please check our glossary.
 Below is a listing of brands we recommend.
-(Last Updated March 1, 2013)
+(Last updated February 27, 2016)

 Notice: Please do not redistribute this list anywhere without our prior written consent.
 If you would like to share this information with your readers, please use the handy little button we created for doing just that and link back here.
 I spent time away from my kids, pouring over ingredients lists, digging in the Skin Deep Database and learning about chemicals and processes.
 Please help me make that worth my time and energy by not copy/pasting my work on other websites, communities, forums or blogs without permission.
 Thank you!